Bashar Attar, M.D., Ph.D., System Chair

 14th FloorChicago, IL 60612

-The Division of Gastroenterology at Cook County Health and Hospitals System, has a long and distinguished history in both the academic and clinical arenas.
+The Division of Gastroenterology at Cook County Health, has a long and distinguished history in both the academic and clinical arenas.

 It is the birth-place of the American Association for the Study of Liver diseases (AASLD).